 Countless great ideas are lost to sloppy or poorly executed business models.
 A lot of dynamics go into coming up with a business model that brings your idea to life.
 This is exponentially complex in a franchise arrangement.

-The model has to hold up for the franchise model, and for the business itself.
-All these elements of a good franchise agreement should be balanced, in addition to the primary business making scene.
+The model has to hold up for the franchise model and for the business itself.
+All these elements of a good franchise agreement should be balanced, in addition to the primary business making sense.

 The business model has to be robust and flexible.
-If not, you run the risk of being stuck in a franchise agreement that benefits everyone else serve for you.
+If not, you run the risk of being stuck in a franchise agreement that benefits everyone else except you.
 Your franchisor should be readily able to demonstrate how your business remains sustainable under your unique changing circumstances.

 But how do we know?

-We did, however, get a project that thorough research, led us to a franchisor with agreements so good, our client was much better off than what we’d come up with them doing the setup for themselves.
+We did, however, get a project that through thorough research led us to a franchisor with agreements so good, our client was much better off than what we’d come up with them doing the setup for themselves.

 We’d like to know what joy you’ve received from your franchise business that makes you believe it was a good idea.
 We are also interested in the nightmares you might have suffered for our next title on what to avoid in these agreements.